Debt crisis seen threatening bank supervision

 SAFETY NET NOW

-Rodrigo Rato, former head of the International Monetary Fund and erstwhile Spanish finance minister who is now chairman of banking group Bankia, said the path toward restoring confidence across euro zone state borrowers will be arduous.
+Rodrigo Rato, former head of the International Monetary Fund and erstwhile Spanish finance minister who is now chairman of banking group Bankia , said the path towards restoring confidence across euro zone state borrowers will be arduous.

 "Unless we have fiscal integration -- or we define what and when that will happen -- I think the risk-free sovereign will not come back," he told the conference.